timqian/blog/posts/one-year-indie-hacker.md

 ### What I did right

 1. I built a lot of different things: building is the best way to learn.
 Although I failed to build a product with enough MRR.
-The process makes me a better builder.
-And it give me some sense about products.
+The process made me a better builder.
+And it gave me some sense about products.
 Whether a product can attract people's eye when it launch?
 Whether a product can "only" attract people when it launch, but people will not actually use it?
 Whether a product may not gain a successful launch but the search engine, network effect might make it worthwhile to try.

-2. Recording things down([in Chinese](https://blog.t9t.io)): so I can reuse what works and prevent mistakes happen twice.
+2. Recording things down([in Chinese](https://blog.t9t.io)): so I can reuse what works and prevent mistakes happening twice.
 My blog brought me some readers and initial users.
 I made some amazing friends thanks to the blogs.
 One product might not live longer than some decades, but the experiences, and thoughts might have the opportunity to influence people for a longer time.

 ## What's next